a-kramer/tsv2csv/README.md

 The conversion to TSV also removes all quotes, as TSV does not require field quoting.

-Or again with rec files:
+Or again with rec files, a round trip:

 ```sh
 ./tsv2csv < file.tsv | csv2rec | rec2csv | ./tsv2csv --undo